Chicago station (CTA Red Line)

-Chicago, (Chicago/State in station announcements) is an "L" station on the CTA's Red Line.
+Chicago (Chicago/State in station announcements) is an "L" station on the CTA's Red Line.
 It serves a significant portion of the Near North Side and Streeterville neighborhoods.
-With 5,259,992 overall boardings in 2014, it is the busiest station on the Red Line north of the Loop.
+With over 5.25 million overall boardings in 2014, it is the busiest station on the Red Line north of the Loop.

 Location

 The second stop on the Red Line north of the Chicago River, Chicago station lies in the central portion of the Near North Side.
 Specifically, it is located underneath the intersection of State Street and Chicago Avenue.
 It is three blocks west of the northern section of the Magnificent Mile; the Chicago Water Tower is located on that strip at the intersection of Chicago and Michigan Avenues.
 It is also the closest 'L' station to the John Hancock Center, Holy Name Cathedral, the Rush Street entertainment district, and the downtown campus of Loyola University Chicago.
 The Chicago campus of the Moody Bible Institute is also nearby.